 Summit Community is affected by the fiscal and monetary policies of the federal government and its agencies, including the FRB.
 An important function of these policies is to curb inflation and control recessions through control of the supply of money and credit.
 The operations of Summit Community are affected by the policies of government regulatory authorities, including the FRB which regulates money and credit conditions through open market operations in United States Government and Federal agency securities, adjustments in the discount rate on member bank borrowings, and requirements against deposits and regulation of interest rates payable by member banks on time and savings deposits.
-These policies have a significant influence on the growth and distribution of loans, investments and deposits, and interest rates charged on loans, or paid for time and savings deposits, as well as yields on investments.
+These policies have a significant influence on the growth and distribution of loans, investments.
 The FRB has had a significant effect on the operating results of commercial banks in the past and is expected to continue to do so in the future.
 Future policies of the FRB and other authorities and their effect on future earnings cannot be predicted.